valentina-b/out2fashion-weather-clothing-app/README.md

 ![Account at and shopping through O2F](readme-files/images-readme/img-additional-basket-account.png)

+5. **Better content transition** - ideally I would like to implement a better content trasition from the homepage to the API generated content.
+At the moment it seems that when the user clicks on a city, there's a new page loaded - which is not the case.
+The homepage content could for example slide down and the generated content could slide up.

 ### Wireframes

 As I was planning to implement the search function originally, the following low-fidelity wireframes are a bit different than what I have built.
 Eventually I had to remove the search box and add text in the header, as well as the visual navigation gallery.
 The homepage had additional content giving the sneak-peak into the product's feature but that was removed in order to make space for more cities as a backup plan due to the search box removal.